-If you’re one from this crowd, we have good news for you.
+If you’re one of this crowd, we have good news for you.

-If there’s one reason we see people fail with their presentation skills training despite adequate preparation, it’s because they *think* they have to become someone else in front of an audience: naturally playful folks pretend to become serious, reserved folks (fake) laugh a lot, and simple folks suddenly get complicated.
-The result is an undeniable disaster!
+Suppose there’s one reason we see people fail with their presentation skills training despite adequate preparation.
+In that case, it’s because they *think* they have to become someone else in front of an audience:

 You are allowed to be yourself, only that you consciously present to others your best self.

-This begins by throwing away all nonsensical ideas you believe, that take away from your best self.
+This begins by throwing away all nonsensical ideas you believe take away from your best self.
 These ideas typically arise from comparison:

 - I’m not as expressive as this person.
 (So your presentation will have less drama.
 Big deal!)

-- People don’t laugh at my jokes as they do for that person.
-(That’s not true, you simply need to Google funnier jokes!J)
+- People don’t laugh at my jokes as they do at that person.
+(That’s not true; you need to Google funnier jokes)

 As you can see, building solid presentation skills training requires you to give up the *wrong* attitude and ideas.